tum-gis/citymodel-compare/commands.md

 # For experimenting with the docker image
 docker run -it --rm -p7474:7474 -p7687:7687 citymodel-compare
-# Run detached with name and tail logs
+# OR Run detached with name and tail logs
 docker run -d --name citymodel-compare -p7474:7474 -p7687:7687 citymodel-compare ; docker logs --tail 50 -f citymodel-compare

 # For production, it is recommended to build the JAR and include it in the ENTRYPOINT of the Dockerfile